Get

 black great dane lying on the floor

-Image Credit: Ute Studberg Wirth, Pixabay
+Image by: Ute Studberg Wirth, Pixabay

 1. Walking on All Kinds of Terrain

 Great Danes’ webbings allow them to move on all types of surfaces with ease.
-The increased surface area in between their paws provides them with more stability when moving through rough or muddy terrains.
+The increased surface area between their paws provides them with more stability when moving through rough or muddy terrains.
 Aside from stability, the webbings also provide more grip, which keeps them from slipping.
 This aids in keeping them from falling or sinking when walking through the great outdoors.

 2. Trekking in the Snow